meltar/meltar.github.com/_posts/2014-03-27-march-2014-rails-girls-meeting.md

 It's the last week of the month again, so last night I went to the monthly [Rails Girls Atlanta](http://www.meetup.com/Rails-Girls-Atlanta/events/166883822/) meeting.
-We've been switching between a few different locations recently, and this meeing was at the new [Big Nerd Ranch](http://www.bignerdranch.com/) office.
+We've been switching between a few different locations recently, and this meeting was at the new [Big Nerd Ranch](http://www.bignerdranch.com/) office.
 I was very curious to see what the office would be like since I used to work at BNR, and I really liked their previous offices.
 There was still some construction going on, but I was jealous to see that there were individual motorized sitting/standing desks everywhere.